 Your Take on Autumn/Fall Hiking in Northern California

 Anything to add to what I said?
-What are your favorite parts of hitting the trails in autumn?
+What do you like most about hitting the trails in autumn?